 Stage I. Recruitment Initiation.
 The Service Provider shall agree on the competency matrix and other key criteria that will be used to assess candidates.
 Where agreed as necessary, the Service Provider shall provide the results of a market analysis relevant to the position (prevailing remuneration levels, candidate competencies, expectations, etc.) together with insights that will serve as the basis for agreeing on the recruitment strategy for the specific assignment.
 Following approval of the recruitment strategy, the Service Provider shall conduct a targeted candidate search (headhunting).
-Where public advertising of the vacancy is required, the Client shall arrange the publication of the job advertisementcommunicate the vacancy through job portals and other communication channels agreed with the Service Recipient.
+Where public advertising of the vacancy is required, the Client shall arrange the publication of the job advertisement.

 Stage II.
 Headhunting and Longlist Preparation.
 The Service Provider shall conduct headhunting activities in accordance with the criteria agreed during Stage I and shall submit a longlist of candidates, including CVs and contact details, for review and approval.
 The number of candidates to be included in the longlist shall be agreed upon when the Order is placed.
 The Service Recipient shall evaluate the submitted candidates and provide feedback regarding the continuation of the headhunting process, where such need remains, or regarding candidate outreach activities.